 - 1. In most situations, consistently and fairly enforce the rules and regulations of the buildings' student handbook. - 2.
 If an administrator determines to change or overrule a consequence assigned by a teacher he/she will do so in a manner that does not undermine the teacher's authority. - 3.
 If administrator assigns a consequence on their own, the teacher will be notified of consequence within three (3) days of infraction by student. - 4.
 If administrator wishes to alter a consequence assigned by teacher, the administrator will first confer with teacher prior to assigning consequence to the student. - F. The Board will reimburse teachers on duty for damage or destruction of clothing or personal effects as a result of student misbehavior where the teacher is acting within the scope of Board policy if not otherwise covered by insurance. - G. A teacher may exclude a pupil from one class when the grossness of the offense, the persistence of the misbehavior, or the disruptive effect of the violation makes the continues presence of the student in the classroom intolerable.
-In such cases, the teacher

-- will direct the pupil to the principal's office and shall give full particulars of the incident to the principal. - H. All teachers are covered by Michigan's Worker's Compensation Law.
+In such cases, the teacher will direct the pupil to the principal's office and shall give full particulars of the incident to the principal. - H. All teachers are covered by Michigan's Worker's Compensation Law.
 Accidents and injuries are to be reported to the employee's supervisor immediately.
-Employer liability shall be in accordance with the law.
+Employer liability shall be in accordance with the law. - I. The purpose of the security cameras is to help maintain a safe and secure school environment for students, staff, and community members and their property. - 1.
+All evaluations or observations of a teacher shall be conducted openly and with the full knowledge of the teacher.
+(This does not preclude the district from evaluating teachers on factors that are contained in Article XIII of the Master Agreement.)
+It is not the intent of the administration to use eavesdropping, closed circuit television, surveillance cameras, public address or audio systems, and similar surveillance devices as evidence in disciplining teachers. - 2.
+Videotapes are not to be used as an evaluative tool for teachers.
+However, if a tape reveals cause to believe that gross misconduct has occurred such as assaulting a student or consumption of alcohol, the videotape may be used, but it is not the sole tool to be used when investigating employee misconduct.